 “Many of these potential entrepreneurs don’t know where to go, they don’t know BFTP, they don’t know PACT, they don’t know a lot of the social work and other groups that get together,” he said.
 “And so part of the goal here is to eliminate those kinds of barriers so that people know whom to call, send an email to, or engage with.”

-acknowledged the historic racial and gender disparities in the tech and entrepreneurial sectors, and said the organization has used the industry’s problematic legacy as fuel to diversify its board and create partnerships with organizations that have close ties to underrepresented communities — which is how he met Coded by Kids CEO Sylvester Mobley, who eventually joined PACT’s board of directors.
+Dean Miller, president and CEO of PACT, acknowledged the historic racial and gender disparities in the tech and entrepreneurial sectors, and said the organization has used the industry’s problematic legacy as fuel to diversify its board and create partnerships with organizations that have close ties to underrepresented communities — which is how he met Coded by Kids CEO Sylvester Mobley, who eventually joined PACT’s board of directors.

 “As our interest grew in serving more and more underrepresented founders, [and] as [Mobley] was forming OnE Philadelphia, we started talking about how we could help vis-à-vis the OnE Philadelphia initiative to further expand our reach and service into more and more underrepresented founders,” Miller told The Plug.